jordipbou/sloth/README.md

 # SLOTH

-A small, simple, relatively fast, double stack based virtual machine with human readable/writeable bytecode.
+A small, simple, relatively fast, double stack based virtual machine with human readable/writeable bytecode meant for extending applications.

+In the future there will be other implementations (at least Java/Kotlin for Android development).

 Inspired by STABLE Forth, RetroForth/ilo, XY, Joy/Factor.